 Thanksgiving wine number two.
 A total baby, but wanted to check in on it since it’s the first vintage for merlot from the Theorem team (and I love their other wines).
 Toes the line between being a “cab lovers merlot” and a classic merlot.
 Dusty, baked mixed berry pie, high percentage dark chocolate, violets and cedar on the nose.
 Due to its age, oak plays a big role up front but softens toward the middle and finish.
 The fruit, mainly red and black, is underripe and tart...black cherries, dark plums, currant, dates and a dash of baking spices.
 Benefitted nicely from a decant. — 12 days ago

-Dark ruby in color with a reddish wide rim.
+Dark ruby/ Inky in color with a short reddish rim.

-Medium plus in body with medium acidity and nice long legs.
+Full bodied and elegant with medium acidity and long legs.

-Dry on the palate with plums, cherries, currants, raspberries, cedar, leather, licorice, cloves, vanilla, spices, alcohol, espresso, dark chocolates and peppercorn.
+Dry on the palate with blackberries, black currants, plums, cooked cherries, oak, vanilla, licorice, cloves, herbs, spices, dark chocolates, earth, coffee, light vegetables, pencil lead and peppercorn.

-Medium finish with fine grained tannins and tangy cranberries.
+Long finish with fine grained tannins and tangy raspberries.